 Where technical solutions such as firewalls and anti-virus programs can help, there is also a need for aware employees when it comes to threats such as hacking, social engineering and ransomware.
 The Danish Data Protection Authority mentions that the majority of hacking incidents start with a simple phishing email.
 Therefore, awareness training and phishing training can be good tools to ensure that it will not be one of your employees who makes a mistake.

-The statistics will continuously be updated, so we recommend that you stay up to date on the latest trends in types of security breaches.
+The statistics from the Data Protection Authority will continuously be updated, so we recommend that you stay up to date on the latest trends in types of security breaches.